rafiqumsieh0/supervised-hebbian/README.md

 # Supervised Hebbian Learning Algorithm

 This repository contains the code that was used in the paper I wrote on the Supervised Hebbian Algorithm.
-It contains the following: The main entry file, The base network class, the MNIST loader class, activation functions, MNIST data set.
+It contains the following: The main entry file, The base network class, the MNIST loader class, activation functions, MNIST data set, and the paper PDF file.

 ## Getting Started